Point Estimators

 \(\boldsymbol{\theta} = (\theta_1, \ldots, \theta_k)\) from sample data

 \(\mathcal{D} = \{\mathbf{x}_1, \ldots, \mathbf{x}_n\}\).
-This can be framed as an
+This is typically framed as the

 observed data most probable.